yann4460/elrond-sdk.dotnet/README.md

     System.Console.WriteLine("TxHash {0}", transactionResult.TxHash);
 }
 ```

 ## Smart Contract transactions
-Deploy a smart contract using a wasm file
 #### Deploy a smart contract
 Deploy a smart contract from a WASM file.
 ```csharp